RedisLabs/redislabs-docs/content/rs/administering/database-operations/updating-configurations.md

 alwaysopen: false
 categories: ["RS"]
 ---
 You can change the configuration of a Redis Enterprise Software database at any time.

 To edit the configuration of a database:

-1. Click the relevant database row on the Databases page.
-The selected database page appears.
-1. Select the Configuration tab.
+1. Go to **Database** and select the database that you want to edit.
-1. Click Edit at the bottom of the page.
+1. Go to **Configuration** and click **Edit** at the bottom of the page.
-1. The database settings appear.
-You can edit any of the configurable parameters.
-For explanation, refer to
+    The database settings appear.
-    [Creating a new
-    database]({{< relref "/rs/administering/database-operations/creating-database.md" >}}).
+1. Change the any of the [configurable database settings]({{< relref "/rs/administering/database-operations/creating-database.md" >}}).

+    {{% note %}}
+For [CRDB instances](#updating-crdb-configuration), most database settings only apply to the instance that you are editing.
+    {{% /note %}}

-1. Click Update.
+1. Click **Update**.

-## Updating CRDB configuration
+## Editing CRDB Configuration

-A Conflict-Free Replicated Database (CRDB) is a global database that spans multiple Redis Enterprise clusters called **Participating Clusters** and is made up of individual database instances.
-When creating a new CRDB you must configure which Participating Clusters are to host instances of the CRDB.
-However when updating database configurations with CRDB, most database settings only apply to the local CRDB instance configuration.
+A Conflict-Free Replicated Database (CRDB) is a global database that spans multiple Redis Enterprise clusters The clusters that host instances of the CRDB are called participating clusters.
-Changes done to "Memory limit", "Data persistence", "Redis password", "Number of Shards", or "TLS Mode" and "Periodic backup" are only applied to the local CRDB instance and not applied to all Participating Clusters.
+When you create a CRDB you must specify the participating clusters that host the CRDB instances.

+When you edit the database configurations of a CRDB, most database settings only apply to the CRDB instance that you are editing, including:

+- Memory limit
+- Data persistence
+- Redis password
+- Number of shards
+- TLS mode
+- Periodic backup

 ## Participating Clusters

 If the CRDB topology needs to change, you can add and remove Participating Clusters of a CRDB.
 Use the Participating Clusters list to manage the changes to CRDB topology in the UI.
 You can make one or more changes at any one time to the Participating Cluster list.
 The changes you make to the list are committed when the database configuration is saved.

 ![pasted-image-0-1](/images/rs/pasted-image-0-1.png?width=1534&height=233)